 A web page load test is done for any single page loading time.
 For example, if you have an e-commerce website, you want to check for individual product page load time, cart page load time, checkout page load time to enhance and improve customer experience.
 If you product page load is fine but you ignore the optimization on cart page, it would definitely result into sales loss.

 A web application load test is done for measuring the first load of your web application.
 It is different from page load time where you do it for every other individual page.
 When a web application starts, it pulls out different resources, initiates few site-wide services, calls third-party services, and so on before it finally loads.
 It should be your first focus to optimize web application load time to prevent churning.

 Final Thoughts: Concurrent HTTP vs. Concurrent Browsers vs. Concurrent Users

 Load testing is a necessity that helps developers and architects in optimization and resource planning.
 For web applications that expect peak traffics, it becomes even more important.
 Apart from load testing, it is also important to regularly monitor your website or application for accessibility, speed, and uptime of third-party services.
 Don’t forget to load test and monitor your website or application from different geo-locations to improve it further for users as they might have specific performance issues derived from their location.
 Using a solution like LoadView allows you to easily load test all your web pages, applications, web services, servers, and APIs, with hundreds to thousands of concurrent HTTP connections or browsers.

-Try the LoadView free trial and receive $20 in load testing credits.
+Try the LoadView free trial and receive free load tests.
 Or schedule a live demo with one our performance engineers for a full walk through of the LoadView platform to see all the features and benefits the platform has to offer!